 – Theodore Roosevelt

-Subscribe to the podcast so you don’t miss a new episode!
+Subscribe to The Leader Assistant Podcast so you don’t miss a new episode!

 Join my email list here if you want to get an email when a new episode goes live.